 I work in juvenile justice, and adolescents are a demographic with whom I love to serve.
 My time working at Global Gifts showed me how great of an impact I have as a consumer – I place a vote with every dollar, whether I like it or not.
 In our own country, and even more so globally, my choices as a consumer impact the lives of teens and adolescents and I think it’s important to consider the residents (human and otherwise) of the countries that so graciously let me wander their borders.
 Let me explain.

-I think it is my responsibility to protect both the planet and the people who live on it, especially if I want to enjoy all that the world has to offer as a traveler.
+I think it is my responsibility to protect both the planet and the people who live on it.
+Especially if I want to enjoy all that the world has to offer as a traveler.
 I have my qualms with taking a carefree vacation to another country where their children, their economy, or their environment are struggling while my choices as a consumer are contributing.
-(I plan on exploring the environmental impacts of my travel more in the section “our travel footprint” as it’s too big of an issue for it to be a subtopic of “fair trade”.)
+(One of my goals is to explore the environmental impacts of my travel more in the section “sustainability”.)

-I know the Fair Trade movement has its share of criticisms and I hope to explore those within the confines of these blog walls.
-I don’t think I will single-handedly change the world with my purchases, or that buying a chocolate bar from a Fair Trade company instead of Nestle is as black and white as it may seem.
-However, I think that there is a lot of amazing work going on in the Fair Trade movement and a lot of room for me as a global consumer to place my vote for companies and organizations who do business with an eye toward ethics.
-Under this section, I hope to share more about the Fair Trade movement, why it relates to travel, and how we can become consumers who are more conscious of the global impacts we make with our purchases.
+In full disclosure, the Fair Trade movement has its fair share of criticisms.
+I hope to eventually explore those within the confines of these blog walls too.
+I don’t think I will single-handedly change the world with my purchases.
+In fact, I don’t even think buying a chocolate bar from a Fair Trade company instead of Nestle is black and white as it may seem.
+However, I do think there is amazing work going on in the Fair Trade movement.
+I also think there is plenty of room for me, a global consumer, to place my vote with businesses who have an eye toward ethics.
+If you agree, then you’re checking out the right blog!

-(For more reading about Nestle, try this article: , or head to humanrightswatch.org to read more on child labour across the world).
+Learn more reading about Nestle or head to Human Rights Watch to read more on child labour across the world.